nilsbr01/cpp/README.md

 # cpp

 Create a branch every time you start an exercise.
-Exercise finishid? close branch.
+Exercise finished? close branch.